curtis86/bb/README.md

 ## D. Supported Systems

-Tested on BASH 3.2 (OS X) and BASH 4.1.2 on CentOS Linux.
+Tested on BASH 3.2 (OS X) and BASH 4.1.2 on CentOS Linux, and even BASH on Windows (that's right!)

 ### Installation